ARM-software/arm-systemready/SystemReady-devicetree-band/README.md

   - /usr/bin/log_parser - directory containing results post processing script
 - core-image-initramfs-boot-genericarm64.cpio.gz - ram disk file

+### Negative capsule generation

+Before the capsule-update reboot, Linux generates the negative capsule variants `unauth.bin` and `tampered.bin` from `acs_tests/app/signed_capsule.bin` (the partner-provided signed capsule).
+The variants are written to `acs_tests/app` and the generation result is recorded in `acs_results_template/fw/capsule_test_results.log`.

+Generation uses a conservative memory estimate of twice the capsule size plus 192 MiB for Python and parsing overhead, with a minimum requirement of 256 MiB.
+These are engineering safety defaults rather than values derived from a platform-specific benchmark.
+Partners should validate them for their platforms and, when necessary, override them through the `CAPSULE_MEMORY_OVERHEAD_KIB` and `CAPSULE_MIN_MEMORY_KIB` service environment variables.
+Insufficient memory or storage is reported as unsupported with offline-generation instructions; tool, input, and other setup failures are reported as test errors.

+If the partner already provides non-empty `unauth.bin` and `tampered.bin`, they are reused without running on-device generation.
+Place them beside `signed_capsule.bin` before the run; the signed capsule is still required.
+The partner or operator is responsible for ensuring that both variants were generated from that same signed capsule; the script cannot verify provenance.
+Generated variants are first written to temporary files and are published only after both generation commands complete successfully.
+A controlled generation failure before publication clears its transaction marker so offline-generated variants can be supplied on the next run.
+A marker inherited from an unexpected interruption causes the old variants to be discarded before regeneration.
+If that regeneration then fails before publication, the marker is cleared as a clean controlled failure.
+Partial publication retains the marker so an incomplete pair is never trusted.

 ## Details and Functionalities of the Image

 ### Grub Menu & Compliance Run